sebastian-st/fourier_paint/README.md

 # fourier_paint
-Very small C++ code to paint simple drawings, while showing the Fourier transform of it in real time
+Very small C++ code to paint simple drawings, while showing the Fourier transform of it in real time next to it

 # Requirements
 Only requirement: The OpenCV image processing library (>= 2)